 There is a lot of low-hanging fruit that is yet to be plucked in the sphere of local politics.
 Building capability by conducting robust polls, interacting with the local population, and deploying a targeted, concise information campaign would be important exploratory first steps towards affecting change in the years to come.

 One cause for optimism is that a dedicated minority can dominate a market or a political space, so it only takes a few virtuous people with courage and skin in the game for society to function properly.
-The deciding factor is whether individuals deploy their will to contribute to an effort of bettering local politics.
+The deciding factor is whether individuals deploy their will to contribute to the effort to improve local politics.
 Much can be done outside one’s main occupation to still participate meaningfully as an inhabitant: presence at meetings, knowledge of recent propositions, and support of the directed movement through one’s technical skills all help to advance in the right direction.

 We can make great progress toward a day when people retain their smiles at dusk descending down the stairs of BART and families stroll comfortably on Market Street, knowing public order is kept.